kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/Mon20200928Completed.md

 <https://scratch.mit.edu/projects/429161838/>

-* This is what it will look like in the end
+* This is what it will look like in the end (click the flag)

 <iframe src="https://forkphorus.github.io/embed.html?id=429165733&auto-start=true&light-content=false" width="482" height="393" allowfullscreen="true" allowtransparency="true" style="border:none;"></iframe>